2005 Sri Lankan presidential election

 Presidential elections were held in Sri Lanka on 17 November 2005.
-Nominations were accepted on 7 September 2005 and electoral participation was 73.73%.
-Prime Minister Mahinda Rajapaksa of the governing United People's Freedom Alliance was elected, receiving 50.3% of all votes cast.
+This was the 5th Presidential election held in the country's history, and the Nominations were accepted on 7 September 2005.
+Prime Minister Mahinda Rajapaksa of the governing United People's Freedom Alliance was narrowly elected, defeating the United National Party's Ranil Wickremesinghe, receiving 50.29% of the vote.
+This was Wikcremesinghe's second of the three unsuccessful bids for the Presidency.